What the council has achieved in the past in energy efficiency, renewable energy, sustainable transport or broader sustainability

 - Local Government Renewable Energy Power Purchase Agreement for 100% of our electricity needs

-- Transitioning fleet vehicles to fully electric
+- Transitioning fleet to zero emissions vehicles

 - Installation of electric vehicle chargers for Council and community